 Most expensive upgrade on this list

 If you've tried other project management software and haven't found the one, Airtable will let you build it.
 The app is ready out-of-the-box with a default view similar to a spreadsheet, and it suggests a handful of templated projects based on your team within the company.
-You can start from one of the suggested templates, browse the rest, or build your own project (called a "base") from scratch.
+The AI Cobuilder can help you get started building your base, but based on my testing, you're farther ahead starting from one of the suggested templates—or you can build your own project (called a "base") from scratch.

 But the real power of Airtable happens when you customize it.
 It will take some upfront effort to tailor Airtable to be exactly what you need—but if you're willing to spend the time, the sky's the limit.
-You can customize everything from the methodology and view type to column headers, field types, data validation, and more.
+You can customize everything from the methodology and view type to column headers, field types, and data validation.

-Head over to the Marketplace to choose from over 80 apps that help you integrate, analyze, and enrich your projects, or build your own custom apps.
-Airtable also integrates with Zapier, so you can do things like automatically track important information in Airtable, get notifications for activity in your Airtable base, and more.
+Head over to the Marketplace to choose from over 150 apps that help you integrate, analyze, and enrich your projects, or build your own custom apps.
+Airtable also integrates with Zapier, so you can do things like automatically track important information in Airtable or get notifications for activity in your Airtable base.
+Learn more about how to automate Airtable, or get started with one of these pre-made workflows.

-Airtable price: The free plan includes unlimited bases, up to 5 users, 1,000 records per base, and 6 view options, including grid, calendar, and Kanban; upgrade for $20/user/month to the Team plan for 50,000 records per base, 20GB of attachments, Gantt and timeline view, and more.
+Airtable price: The free plan includes unlimited bases, up to 5 editor users, 1,000 records per base, 8 visualization options (including grid, calendar, and Kanban), and 500 AI credits per editor per month; upgrade for $20/user/month to the Team plan for 50,000 records per base, Gantt and timeline view, 15,000 AI credits/user/month, and more.

 Best free project management software for Agile software development teams